About Rose Squared Art Shows

 Participating artists in a Rose Squared Art Show undergo a rigorous juried selection process and additional vetting to ensure that all curated artwork is original.
 Rose Squared Art Shows adhere to the highest artistic standards.

-Shows are held at Brookdale Park in the townships of Montclair and Bloomfield, Anderson Park in Montclair, and Verona Park in Verona.
-The host parks are all in the Essex County Department of Parks, Recreation and Cultural Affairs, which co-sponsors every Rose Squared Art Show.
+Shows are held at Brookdale Park in the townships of Montclair and Bloomfield, Anderson Park in Upper Montclair, Verona Park in Verona and the grounds of the Vail Mansion in Morristown, NJ.
+The host parks are all in the Essex County Department of Parks, Recreation and Cultural Affairs, which co-sponsors four Rose Squared Art Shows.
+Our newest partnership is Rose Squared Celebrate Morristown Art Show with co-sponsor Morris County Art Association on the grounds of the Vail Mansion.

 Admission is always free.
 These shows are held rain or shine.

-Each of the venues was designed by Frederick Law Olmstead, arguably the nation’s most famous pioneer landscape architect, best known for being the master planner behind New York City’s Central Park.
+The Essex County parks are designed by Frederick Law Olmstead, arguably the nation’s most famous pioneer landscape architect, best known for being the master planner behind New York City’s Central Park.
+The Vail Mansion commissioned William Welles Bosworth to construct an Italian Renaissance Palazzo styled home and museum.

-These suburban gatherings spots are perfect for family and friends to explore art while experiencing the foliage of the season.
+These are perfect gatherings spots for family and friends to explore art while experiencing the foliage of the season or strolling through town.

 Additional amenities in the parks include a rose garden (Brookdale Park), a lake with a waterfall and a children’s garden (Verona Park), and paved walking paths with easy access to downtown (Anderson Park).